rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/meetings/2026-03-18/minutes.md

   * It will add a lot of credibility to the guidelines if we can show mapping to established guidelines.
 * **Question**: When do you plan to add this to the addendum?
 We should have uniform mappings for all the different guidelines in the end.
   * The MISRA C table is good but it is missing some info.
-  * I was more worried about the form of the content.
+  * Discussion about ensuring the same form of the content.
 All table entries should have the same fields in the columns in the end.
   * Reading difficulties:
     1. With the MISRA C table not all columns fit on the page without scrolling, making it difficult to read (**note that this is a CSS issue, not a content issue**).
 There are no headlines in the table, only directives.
     2. The rationale acronyms should be explained before the table, because they are required to understand the table.